3d Modularity Revisited: Examples

 \subsubsection{\texorpdfstring{$M_{3}=-M\left( -1; \frac{1}{2}, \frac{1}{3}, \frac{1}{8} \right)$, $m=24$, $K=\{1,8\}$}{}}

-Now we consider \be M_{3}=-M\left( -1; \frac{1}{2}, \frac{1}{3}, \frac{1}{8} \right) = S^3_{+2}(\mathbf{3}^l_1), \ee corresponding to the 6-dimensional irreducible Weil representation $\Theta^{24+\{1,8\},{\rm irr}}$, with The plumbing description has plumbing graph as in Figure \ref{fig:plumbing_graph_1_v2}, with weight assignment The two inequivalent Spin$^c$ structures are represented by $b_0$ and $b_1=(-1,1,1,3)$.
+Now we consider \be M_{3}=-M\left( -1; \frac{1}{2}, \frac{1}{3}, \frac{1}{8} \right) = S^3_{+2}(\mathbf{3}^l_1), \ee corresponding to the 6-dimensional irreducible Weil representation $\Theta^{24+8,{\rm irr}}$, with The plumbing description has plumbing graph as in Figure \ref{fig:plumbing_graph_1_v2}, with weight assignment The two inequivalent Spin$^c$ structures are represented by $b_0$ and $b_1=(-1,1,1,3)$.

-The prescription in Conjecture \ref{con:habiro} leads to $q$-series which can be observed to coincide, up to a pre-factor and a finite polynomial, the components of the optimal mock Jacobi theta function with the corresponding $m+K$, at least to the order $\mathcal{O}(q^{15})$ we have computed.
-Explicitly, we have \be \left( \right) \sim\left( \right) . \ee We collect in Appendix \ref{app:Pnpb} the $P^{p,b+\nu}_{n}$ and $P^{p,b+\nu}_{n}$ polynomials that were used to compute the $q$-series for this example.
+The prescription in Conjecture \ref{con:habiro} leads to $q$-series which can be observed to coincide, up to a pre-factor and a finite polynomial, with the components of the optimal mock Jacobi theta function with the corresponding $m+K$, at least to the order $\mathcal{O}(q^{15})$ we have computed.
+Explicitly, we have \be \left( \right) \sim\left( \right) . \ee We collect in Appendix \ref{app:Pnpb} the $P^{p,b+\nu}_{n}$ polynomials that were used to compute the $q$-series for this example.
+The above coincides with the expressions given in terms of indefinite lattice theta functions in Conjecture \ref{sonj:H24}.